-Fig. 4 shows the proportion of the labor force engaged in nonmanual work at age 30, by birth cohort and rural-urban status at age 14.
+Fig. 3 shows the proportion of the labor force engaged in nonmanual work at age 30, by birth cohort and rural-urban status at age 14.
 Here the results are somewhat surprising.
 In contrast to most industrializing nations, China experienced little increase in the nonmanual sector until very recently.
 Indeed, in the urban-origin population there was a decline until the 1965 birth cohort.
 Thus, only since 1995 has there been an increase in the relative size of the nonmanual sector in cities.
 For the rural origin population, the increase in the fraction nonmanual began only in the early years of the 21st century.
 As usual, the mixed-origin group is in the middle.
-It is difficult to know what to make of this trend.
-But what is clear is that the urban-rural gap was and remains very large, with about half of those of urban origin age 30 at the time of the 2008 survey holding nonmanual jobs compared to only about a fifth of their rural counterparts.
-Of course, many of those from rural origins migrated to urban areas and became not only factory and service workers but nonmanual workers as well.
+It is likely that the recent increase in the proportion nonmanual reflects changes in demand accompanying the economic expansion of China, which began in cities and somewhat later spread to towns and villages with the development of TVE's ("town and village enterprises").
+Moreover, during the early years of expansion many categories of jobs, in particular, nonmanual jobs, were restricted to those with urban hukou.
+What is clear is that the urban-rural gap was and remains very large, with about half of those of urban origin who were age 30 at the time of the 2008 survey holding nonmanual jobs compared to only about a fifth of their rural counterparts, even though many of those from rural origins migrated to urban areas and became not only factory and service workers but nonmanual workers as well.